zeromonio/zeromon/README.md

 Unfortunately, the Amazon Machine Image is not currently available within the Amazon GovCloud region at this time.

-The DigitalOcean Marketplace image is _not_ supported by DigitalOcean.
+The DigitalOcean Marketplace One-Click is _not_ supported by DigitalOcean directly.

 ## Technical Details

-If you are curious about how the Amazon Machine Image or DigitalOcean Marketplace droplet snapshot are created, check out our [build documentation](BUILD.md)!
+If you are curious about how the Amazon Machine Image or DigitalOcean Marketplace One-Click are created, check out our [build documentation](BUILD.md)!